vvvv/VL-Language/README.md

 * Your proposed solution.
 Start the issue title with `[Proposal]` and refer to your quest.

 Our workflow will then look like this:
-* prioritize certain quests
+* Prioritize certain quests
-* figure out which proposal to accept `[Decision]` either because
+* Figure out which proposal to accept `[Decision]` either because
    * it fits best (the right hammer that solves one particular problem)
    * since it's such a general-purpose idea that solves different quests
-* prioritize the decisions
+* Prioritize the decisions
-* actually implement those
+* Actually implement those